 While not a full Web Application Assessment, a basic application assessment will generally be part of any perimeter assessment.
 A basic application assessment will look at the server configuration, exposed services, configuration of HTTPS and certificates, and in particular older installed web applets, plugins, libraries or APIs that are running an out of date version or are otherwise known to be vulnerable to attack or exploits.

 In an engagement of this type, we simultaneously assess the target hosts from both the public internet and from the inside network, usually with credentials.
 While a real attacker only has access to your internet-facing perimeter, they also have infinite time to attack.
 An Inside / Outside assessment gets the most assessment work done for the least amount of time and budget.
+These

 In an external Penetration Test, we use all intelligence available to break into or compromise the various perimeter services.
 Normally the goal is to gain an internal or privileged position on the host(s) or network, but the end goal of a penetration test will often vary from engagement to engagement.
 The goal is normally to use assessment and attack techniques to compromise one or more security controls.
 Full Penetration Tests are not normally recommended as a first step in any security program.